jcacela0298/Python-Programs/intermediate-python/Ex.8 Student Manager Program/ReadMe.txt

     print("Highest score:", student1.getHighScore())

-Which is one way of testing the program -- When this program is run directly, and not imported as a module, it will run the code under
+Which is one way of testing the program -- When this program is run directly, and not imported as a module, it will run the code under:

 if __name__ == "__main__":